yashpatel024/Notion-JobTracker-Extension/LearningNotes.md

     "activeTab", // Access to the active tab "scripting" // Access to the scripting API - Insert or remove the style sheet using the Scripting API.
   ]

+## Host Permissions
+"host_permissions" - Contains one or more match patterns that give access to one or more hosts.
+Changes may trigger a warning.
 ```

 # Keyboard Shortcuts